Loading data in the Sandbox¶

 datacubeis imported to allow us to create an object that can retrieve data from the datacube, which we will do in the next cell we create

-rgbfunction, which will allow us to visualise data as true-colour (RGB) images
+rgbplot function, which allows us to visualise data as true-colour (red-green-blue, or RGB) images

 When the cell has finished running, it will show